mhotchen/tailoring.io/README.md

-# Backend API for TMP
+# Tailoring Online Platform API

-This is the API for the tailoring management platform.
+This is the API for the Tailoring Online Platform (TOP).

-The objective of the tailoring management platform is to provide a complete set of tools for tailors to manage their business, such as customer and order management.
+The objective of TOP is to provide a complete set of tools for tailors to manage their business, such as customer and order management.

 This API provides all of that functionality over REST which the Single Page Application (SPA) then consumes.